lau-allen/lau-allen/README.md

 I'm highly motivated by the potential of data-driven solutions to inspire innovation and drive positive change in society.
-I have a strong passion for exploring the intricate fields of Machine Learning, Data Engineering, and Big Data, continually seeking to expand my expertise and capabilities.
-I actively seek engaging collaborations on stimulating projects within the domains of Machine Learning and Data Engineering.
+This drives my strong passion for exploring the intricate fields of Machine Learning, Data Engineering, and Big Data, where I am continually seeking to expand my expertise and capabilities.
+Let's connect on  impactful projects within the domains of Machine Learning and Data Engineering.